-- Within 30 days of application receipt, review, process, and update membership enrollment applications. - Random sampling conducted and ongoing supervisory review. - Within 30 days of application receipt, calculate, and invoice at least 90% of the Purchase of Service Credit Applications. - > Tracking file maintained. - Within 30 days of application receipt, review, process, and calculate at least 90% of Military Service Request Applications. - Random sampling conducted and ongoing supervisory review. - Goal 2 To ensure the timely and accurate collection and posting of payroll data to ensure that the underlying data necessary for retirement calculations are available and correct.
+- Within 30 days of application receipt, review, process, and update at least 90% of membership enrollment applications. - Random sampling conducted and ongoing supervisory review. - Within 30 days of application receipt, calculate, and invoice at least 90% of the Purchase of Service Credit Applications. - > Tracking file maintained. - Within 30 days of application receipt, review, process, and calculate at least 90% of Military Service Request Applications. - > Tracking file maintained. - Goal 2 To ensure the timely and accurate collection and posting of payroll data to ensure that the underlying data necessary for retirement calculations are available and correct.

-- At least 98% of the time, reconcile member transaction data updated to the master file to the system-generated tabulation reports within one business day. - > Tracking file maintained. - Review all system-generated audit reports (cross-foot contribution audit report, unposted transaction report, and other system generated suspect reports) within 20 business days from date of system generation.
-Expand utilization of existing system-generated reports to focus on resolution of systemic employer reporting discrepancies while also striving to correct each affected individual record account discrepancy. - Random sampling conducted and ongoing supervisory review. - Reconcile the member enrollment master file to the General Ledger Annuity Savings Fund (ASF) balance by the 25th of the following month. - Random sampling conducted and ongoing supervisory review. - Within 30 days of receipt, update 90% of employer reported data files (payroll validations). - > Tracking file maintained.

-Goal 3 To track, process, validate, and reconcile all scheduled employer data covering employee contributions and other elements required for calculation of fiscal year service credit, benefit calculations, actuarial valuations, and employer contribution billings.
+- Within one business day reconcile at least 98% of updated member transaction data to the master file to the system-generated tabulation reports within one business day. - > Tracking file maintained. - Reconcile the member enrollment master file to the General Ledger Annuity Savings Fund (ASF) balance by the 25th of the following month. - > Tracking file maintained. - Within 30 days of receipt, update 90% of employer reported data files (payroll validations). - Tracking file maintained. - Goal 3 To track, process, validate, and reconcile all scheduled employer data covering employee contributions and other elements required for calculation of fiscal year service credit, benefit calculations, actuarial valuations, and employer contribution billings.

-- Enter employer-reported payroll into the PC tracking system and within three days of receipt forward at least 95% of the payroll data files to the Information Systems Division (ISD) for continued system processing. - Random sampling conducted and ongoing supervisory review. - Reconcile employer reported payroll data to monies deposited and recorded in the general ledger's cash receipt listings within 15 business days of receipt. - Random sampling conducted and ongoing supervisory review. - Goal 4 To ensure that all daily automated retirement jobs are run timely, accurately and reconciled promptly.
+- Reconcile employer reported payroll data to monies deposited and recorded in the general ledger's cash receipt listings within 15 business days of receipt. - Random sampling conducted and ongoing supervisory review. - Goal 4 To ensure that all daily automated retirement jobs are run timely, accurately and reconciled promptly.

-- At least 98% of the time data transactions updated to the master file are reconciled within one business day. - Random sampling conducted and ongoing supervisory review. - At least eight banking days prior to the check date, process and fully reconcile the monthly pension payroll. - Random sampling conducted and ongoing supervisory review. - Accurately pay at least 98% of system pension allowances ensuring allowances are computed in accordance with Federal and State pension and tax laws. - Tracking file maintained. - Pay 100% of manual pension allowance benefits on time and accurately. - Random sampling conducted and ongoing supervisory review. - Verify that all automated programs compute payment values in accordance with Federal and State pension and tax laws. - Random sampling conducted and ongoing supervisory review.

-Goal 5 To facilitate the identification, documentation, and resolution of automated system issues and requirements through coordination with the Business Operations Office.
+- 100% of data transactions updated to the master file are reconciled within one business day. - Ongoing supervisory review. - At least eight banking days prior to the check date, process and fully reconcile the monthly pension payroll. - Ongoing supervisory review. - Pay 100% of automated pension allowance benefits on time and accurately. - ➤ Random sampling conducted and ongoing supervisory review. - Verify that all automated programs compute payment values in accordance with Federal and State pension and tax laws. - Random sampling conducted and ongoing supervisory review. - Goal 5 To facilitate the identification, documentation, and resolution of automated system issues and requirements through coordination with the Business Operations Office.
 Generate mass communication documents to retirees and participants.

-- By September 10th, process, verify calculations, and coordinate the issuance of the annual Personal Member Statements of Benefits. - > Tracking file maintained. - By January 31st, process, verify tax reporting requirements and calculations, and coordinate the issuance of all 1099-R tax documents to payees. - > Tracking file maintained. - Within five business days, review, analyze, and document 'user' requests for automated system modifications. - > Tracking file maintained. - By August 1st, process, audit, and transfer extracted data files to the System's actuary for performing the annual actuarial valuation. - Tracking file maintained. - Goal 6 To provide effective communication to members and beneficiaries to assist them in securing the correct services and benefits.
+- By August 1st, process, audit, and transfer extracted data files to the System's actuary for performing the annual actuarial valuation. - > Ongoing supervisory review. - September 10th, process, verify calculations, and coordinate the issuance of the annual Personal Member Statements of Benefits. - Ongoing supervisory review. - By January 31st, process, verify tax reporting requirements and calculations, and coordinate the issuance of all 1099-R tax documents to payees. - Ongoing supervisory review.

+Goal 6 To provide effective communication to members and beneficiaries to assist them in securing the correct services and benefits.